GLP-Technologies-LLC/StratosphereLinuxIPS/README.md

         ./slips.py -c slips.conf -i eno1 -p

-## If you want to run Slips locally on bare metal
+## If you want to run Slips natively on Linux

 The easiest way is to use [conda](https://docs.conda.io/en/latest/) for Python environment management.
 Note that if you want to analyze PCAPs, you need to have either `zeek` or `bro` installed.
 Check [slips.py](slips.py) and usage of `check_zeek_or_bro` function.
 Slips also needs Redis for interprocess communication, you can either install Redis on bare metal and run `redis-server --daemonize yes` or you can use docker version